35percent/11tystarter/src/posts/southwarks-new-developments-that-fail-to-deliver-social-rent.md

 ---
-title: Southwark's new developments that fail to deliver social rent
+title: Southwark's developments that fail to deliver real social rent
-description: High level of social rents challenged
+description: "Rent levels challenged by Southwark Law Centre "
 date: 2022-11-11T08:22:54.980Z
 ---
-Social rented housing with rents above the rent limits set by government have begun appearing on Southwark's Homeseach website.
+Social rented housing with rents above the limits set by government have begun appearing on Southwark's Homeseach website.
 The website is used to bid for a new home by people on the housing waiting list.
 All the homes come from private new developments that have been approved on the condition that a given amount of social rented housing is also built.

 [The Southwark Law Centre's](https://www.southwarklawcentre.org.uk/) Planning Voice project has been monitoring Homesearch for the past year and has raised the issue with the Council.
 It has written to them with eight examples, seven of which have rent levels above [the formula rent cap](https://www.gov.uk/government/publications/rent-standard/limit-on-annual-rent-increases-2022-23-from-april-2022) limits set by government; by contrast the eighth development, Adrian Court, built by Southwark Council, has social rents at just about the correct levels.